MARKET SNAPSHOT: U.S. Stocks Poised To Rally As Investors Breathe Sigh Of Relief Over French Vote

 The Nikkei 225 rose nearly 1.4%, as investors backed away from perceived havens such as the Japanese yen.
 The dollar shot to over Yen110 from a level of Yen109 late Friday in New York.

 Yields for the 10-year Treasury jumped to 2.30% from 2.23% late Friday.
-The closely watched yield premium that investors demand to hold 10-year French bonds, or OATs, over benchmark German government bonds narrowed to 45 basis points after widening to around 75 basis points, or 0.75 percentage point, ahead of the first round.
+The closely watched yield premium that investors demand to hold 10-year French bonds, also known as OATs, over benchmark German government bonds narrowed to 41.40 basis points (http://www.marketwatch.com/story/french-bond-spread-narrows-to-4-month-low-as-frexit-fears-abate-2017-04-24) after widening to around 75 basis points, or 0.75 percentage point, ahead of the first round.

 Anticipating a U.S. tax plan: Trump tweeted on Saturday (https://twitter.com/realDonaldTrump/status/855817226078879748) that he would announce a big tax reform package on Wednesday.
 Wall Street stocks pared losses on Friday after Trump told the Associated Press he would unveil a "massive tax cut" package in the coming week.